leah-massey/Word-Games/readme.md

 The user must guess what the unscrambled version of the word is. <br/>
 If the user's guess is correct, they are congratulated. <br/>
 If the user's guess is incorrect, they are commiserated. <br/>
-The games runs twice and then the game ends. <br/>
+The games runs twice.
+The second word to guess will never be the same as the first.<br/>
+After running twice, the game ends.<br/>

 Prerequisites